GluuFederation/docs-de-prod/docs/source/index.md

 - [FAQ](./faq.md)

 ## Support
-If you have questions or feedback, open a ticket on [Gluu support](https://support.gluu.org/).

-!!!
-Note
-    Support for Docker Edition deployments is only guaranteed with an [Enterprise support contract](https://gluu.org/pricing).
+Support for Docker Edition deployments is included with a [VIP subscription](https://gluu.org/pricing).
+To obatin a license, [schedule a call](https://gluu.org/booking).